May 1, 2018

 We are excited to see that county leaders have taken a proactive stand to support measures like this that will improve health for people who live, work and play in the community.

-This builds on recent momentum in the state of Maryland where legislation that ensures healthy drinks and snacks in vending machines have been passed by Baltimore City, Charles County, Howard County, Montgomery County, Prince George’s County and the Maryland-National Parks and Planning Commission since 2015.
+This builds on recent momentum in the state of Maryland where legislation that ensures healthy drinks and snacks in vending machines have been passed by Baltimore City, Charles County, Howard County, Montgomery County, Prince George’s County and the Maryland-National Capital Park and Planning Commission since 2015.

 Sugar Free Kids Maryland looks forward to continuing to work closely with partners to advocate for policies improving health in Baltimore County and across the state.